The Current Online

 Prior to starting the Express Employment Professional office, David was the Vice President of Information Technology for Sears in Chicago.
 Prior to Sears, David was the CTO (Chief Technology Officer) and SVP of Information Technology at CIGNA Insurance in Hartford, CT.
 He had also held senior leadership roles at Prudential Healthcare in New Jersey, The Associates First Capital in Dallas Texas, and Thorn EMI in Wichita.
 He is originally from St Louis where he worked at Edison Brothers Stores and helped form Edison Brother Mall Entertainment.
 He has a bachelor’s degree in communication from St. Louis University and a master’s degree in business from the University of Missouri-St. Louis.

-Mr. Creely received a B.A. in Business Administration from the University of Missouri, St Louis.
+Mr. Creely received a B.S. in Business Administration from the University of Missouri, St Louis.
 He has continued his education within IBM through a variety of programs including the Harvard Business School.

 Eric Crum joined Panera Bread in December, 2008, and currently serves as Director of Financial Applications within the IS team.
 He has responsibility for managing Panera’s finance applications, including Oracle E-Business Suite, finance-related business intelligence systems, and in-café financial activities.
 Prior to joining Panera, Eric owned and operated an IT services firm based in Fairview Heights, IL that focused on serving the technology needs of small businesses.
 Prior to that, he spent 17 years working a variety of technology roles in the Global Technology and Operations division at MasterCard Worldwide.

 Debra Erickson, vice president and chief information officer of St. Louis-based Metro.
-She reports to Metro Chief Executive Officer Larry Salci.
+She reports to Metro Chief Executive Officer John Nations.
 Erickson joined Metro after serving as a senior information technology executive at both Peabody Energy, Inc., and Ameren Corporation, Missouri's largest electric utility company, where for more than a decade she served as head of applications development in Information Technology.

-Paul is currently an independent consultant working with several local businesses to support and enhance their business systems and infrastructure.
-He has managed and implemented several computer lab and technology upgrade projects for area grade schools.
+Paul is currently an independent consultant working with MasterCard.
 Paul was with Monsanto for most of his career and in his last role was responsible for global purchasing and payables SAP support, global order to cash SAP support, global expense reporting, Monsanto Corporate site services and security systems.
 He is the lead of the Monsanto IT Coop program placing 40 coop students yearly.
 Paul has a broad background in application development and infrastructure management and has extensive experience working closely with business management.
 In prior roles at Monsanto, he has provided IT support for US Sales organization, Global Marketing, Manufacturing, and Finance.

 Paul has a BSBA in Business, with an emphasis in MIS, from the University of Missouri St. Louis.
 He continued his education in a Monsanto sponsored Components of Corporate Strategy curriculum at John M. Olin School of Business at Washington University.